Our Preparedness Work

 Principles of Data Sharing in Public Health Emergencies

-The newly released Principles of Data Sharing in Public Health Emergencies provides a framework for timely data sharing during an outbreak.
+The Principles of Data Sharing in Public Health Emergencies provides a framework for timely data sharing during an outbreak.
 They can be used to support data sharing in PHEs as part of the research response, from preparedness and public health response to the development of vaccines, diagnostics and therapeutics.

 The Ebola outbreak in the Democratic Republic of Congo galvanized GloPID-R Member Wellcome Trust to publish a statement on sharing research findings and data relevant to PHEs.
 Many GloPID-R members, funding bodies, researchers and journals shown their commitment to improving the public health by sharing data rapidly during an outbreak.